 Keelboats at Loch Earn Sailing Club

 There are about twenty keelboats based at Loch Earn Sailing Club.
-A variety of classes are represented including Achillies, Alacrity, Hunters in various forms, Jaguar 21, Minitonner, Ruffian, and Swift 19.
-The club places a limit of 23 feet on the overall length of keelboats.
+A variety of classes are represented including Alacrity, Beneteau and Hunters in various forms, Foxcub, Jaguar 21, Ruffian, and Swift 19.
+The club places a limit of 24 feet on the overall length of keelboats.

-Anyone thinking of purchasing a keelboat for use on the Loch should first seek advice from John McDonald, Cruiser Fleet Captain on the suitability of the vessel they are considering.
-We would all share your admiration of a 40 foot Beneteau Oceanis but if you insist that's the boat for you we would suggest you find somewhere salty to sail it.
+Anyone thinking of purchasing a keelboat for use on the Loch should first seek advice from John McDonald, Cruiser Fleet Captain or the Committee on the suitability of the vessel they are considering.
+We would all share your admiration of a 40 foot Beneteau Oceanis but if you insist that's the boat for you we would suggest you find somewhere salty to sail it as sadly the mooring space on the loch is limited!

 Members must ensure the ground tackle is fit for purpose and the mooring must be lifted and inspected every 4 years.
 Other keelboat owners will be happy to advise on sinkers, ground tackle, and mooring buoys.
 Keelboat owners are very supportive and will provide assistance with laying moorings if required.

 Owners of keelboats are encouraged to participate in weekly races over the weekend during the season.
-We are hoping to encourage more cruisers off their moorings for a Friday evening race next season.
+There are also lots of keelboats who sail during the week and are always happy to cruise up to Lochearnhead for a picnic in the company of other boats.

 One of the joys of owning a keelboat at Loch Earn is the ability to have a leisurely sail down the loch taking a picnic lunch or perhaps continuing to Lochearnhead and going ashore for coffee and a big slice of cake.